FrancoisCharette/devAiAssistant/README.md

 # devAiAssistant
-Public repo for developing code using an AI coding assistant that requires account access!
+Public repo for developing code using an AI coding assistant that requires "public" account access!